inariam/community/README.md

-# community
+# Inariam community
-Inariam community content
+Welcome to the Inariam community!